heyoeyo/muggled_dpt/README.md

 **Note:** The original DPT implementation is not designed for consistency across video frames, so the results can be very noisy looking.
 If you actually need video depth estimation, consider [Consistent Depth of Moving Objects in Video](https://dynamic-video-depth.github.io/) and the listed related works.

+## Note on depth results

+The results from the DPT model are technically the _multiplicative inverse depth_ (i.e. `1/depth`) rather than a direct depth map.
+This has two important consequences.
+First, the objects 'closest to the camera' will actually have the largest reported (depth) values, objects further in the distance will have values closer to zero.
+Secondly, the output from the model will appear to have compressed distances, with objects far away seemingly very close to foreground objects.
+If you intend to use the depth result as if it were a 3D model, it's better to invert the model output first, to avoid distortion due to the inverse scaling.

 # TODOs
 - Inevitable bugfixes